-When it's time to cut the paper, the Printer sends a signal to the Hor. stack control unit, and the paper holder will lock the paper and keep it steady.
-The cutter will then cut the sheet.
+When it's time to cut the paper, the Printer sends a signal to the S&F control unit, and the paper holder will lock the paper in place and the cutter will cut the sheet.
+As soon as the sheet is loose, it will be picked up and transported to the stapling area by the vacuum arm.